 All staff believe that a safe learning environment is an effective learning environment.
 School rules and behavior management strategies are based upon the district's discipline matrix and focus on positive reinforcement.
 At the beginning of the school year, school rules, district policies, and academic expectations are outlined in the student handbook.
 Teachers have established individual classroom behavior management and incentive programs.
 School rules are on display in each classroom.
-Throughout the year, teachers address unacceptable trends in behavior and remind students to conduct themselves in a safe, responsible, and respectful manner.
+Throughout the year, teachers and the dean of students address unacceptable trends in behavior and remind students to conduct themselves in a safe, responsible, and respectful manner.

 Progressive discipline begins in the classroom when students are disruptive or demonstrating poor citizenship.
 The behavior improvement process involves the student, teacher, parent, and administrators.
 Students continuing to have difficulty with their behavior are referred to an administrator for further intervention measures, taking into consideration past behavior trends.
 Misbehavior is not tolerated and is dealt with firmly, consistently, and fairly to the extent necessary to ensure a safe and positive learning environment in the classroom and on campus.
+The Positive Behavior Intervention Support (PBIS) program provides comprehensive curriculum to promote responsible, safe behaviors as well as bully prevention strategies through classroom activities, presentations, hands-on activities, and scripted weekly lessons.